rickardlindberg/rickardlindberg.me/writing/kinesis-advantage-2-setup/index.markdown

 On Windows, the universal input method have worked for me everywhere I've tried, but it is important to have the NumLock switched on.
 Otherwise the macros will not work.
-Sometimes NumLock gets turned off without me doing it, so sometimes the macros didn't work, and I thought it was a problem in a certain text field.
-But it always turned out to be NumLock.
+Sometimes NumLock gets turned off without me doing it, so sometimes the macros don't work.
+I thought it was a problem in a certain text field, but it always turned out to be NumLock.

 ## Problems with the keypad layer